 S-100 Part 14 describes three types of communication:

-Session oriented communication (S-100 clause 14-4) - point-to-point connections between client and server described by an interaction model that describes the life span of a session (initiation, maintenance and termination of the session).
+Session oriented communication (S-100 Part 14, clause 14-4) - point-to-point connections between client and server described by an interaction model that describes the life span of a session (initiation, maintenance and termination of the session).

-Session-less interactive communication (S-100 clause 14-5) - an encapsulation of all relevant information within a request, based on which the server formulates an appropriate response.
+Session-less interactive communication (S-100 Part 14, clause 14-5) - an encapsulation of all relevant information within a request, based on which the server formulates an appropriate response.

-Message streams (S-100 clause 14-6) - a unidirectional flow of messages containing well-defined sets of data.
+Message streams (S-100 Part 14, clause 14-6) - a unidirectional flow of messages containing well-defined sets of data.

-For message and web service modes of delivery, specify the container format, packaging, and specify the transfer protocol, e.g., REST (Representational state transfer), SOAP (Simple Object Access Protocol), and packaging, e.g., WSDL (Web Services Delivery Language), WFS (Web Feature Service).
+For message and web service modes of delivery, specify the container format, packaging, and specify the transfer protocol (for example REST (Representational state transfer), SOAP (Simple Object Access Protocol)) and packaging (for example WSDL (Web Services Delivery Language), WFS (Web Feature Service)).
 S-100 Part 14 currently permits three service technologies: SOAP, REST, and CORBA.

-[Developing specifications for online services is left for a later version of this document, pending more experience with Part 14.]
+[Developing specifications for online services will be included in a later version of this document, pending more experience with S-100 Part 14.]

 Dataset updates